Islandora/documentation/docs/concepts/node-media.md

 [Video](../models/video.md) for setting up transcripts.

 !!! note "Standard vs Multi-file media model"
-    This describes the stadard file-media relationship in Islandora.
+    This describes the standard file-media relationship in Islandora.
     There is an alternative method of arranging files and their derivatives which we call the ["Multi-file media"](../user-documentation/media/#multi-file-media) method.